experimaestro/datamaestro/README.md

 1. a reference for available resources
 1. a tool to automatically download and/or process resources

 Each datasets is uniquely identified by a qualified name such as `nist.trec.2009.web.adhoc`.
-A dataset can reference other datasets.
+A dataset can reference other datamaestro.

 # YAML syntax